| AS QUICK AS CAN BE based on

 "That's ridiculous.
 If she didn't kill herself, it was the faulty gas system.
 I've been warning them."

-"Yes, Ms Russell told us you had expressed concerns."
+"Yes, Ms. Russell told us you had expressed concerns."

-Carol Dailey nodded vigorously.
+Carol Knight nodded vigorously.
 "I mean, look at this place.
 Alicia and I took a tour.
 She's an old high school physics teacher and I know a bit about gasworks.
 Outrageous.
 As for murder, the room was locked.
 They had to break down the door to get to Koa.
 No other way to get in, no windows."

-"Now, wait a minute," snapped Carol Dailey; "Alicia knew about it and if it had scared Koa into behaving herself, where's the harm.
+"Now, wait a minute," snapped Carol Knight; "Alicia knew about it and if it had scared Koa into behaving herself, where's the harm.
 This would have meant the end of the road for Bill.
 He'd had it so where's the problem there?
 The silly masquerade has nothing to do with murder."

 "I'm sure we'll find that to be the case."
 Lee got up from her chair. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| In Carol Dailey's dressing room, Assistant Inspector Thompson and other uniformed or evidentiary experts grouped either by the heater or the door.
-Carol Dailey stumped about and complained.
+In Carol Knight's dressing room, Assistant Inspector Thompson and other uniformed or evidentiary experts grouped either by the heater or the door.
+Carol Knight stumped about and complained.

 "Why am I being put through this?
 Can someone please answer me?
 Where is that official woman anyway?
 Where are official women when needed?"